-Process Work: The skills this course is intended to help you develop require regular, consistent practice.
-While the quality of your finished papers makes up the largest percentage of your course grade, about 30% of your grade will reflect your diligent effort to engage in this process of learning.
+Process work: The skills this course is intended to help you develop require ongoing, consistent practice.
+While the quality of your finished papers makes up the largest percentage of your course grade, 20% of your grade will reflect your diligent effort to engage in this process of learning.
 This work includes

-- Reading and preparation for class: For most class meetings, there will be assigned reading with specific suggestions of things to look for or to think about as you read.
+- ➤ Reading and preparation for class: For most class meetings, there will be assigned reading with specific suggestions of things to look for or to think about as you read.
 Doing the reading, thoughtfully, before class is necessary preparation for you to be able to fully participate in, and benefit from, the class meeting.
 You should also take some notes on your observations and reactions.
-I may call on individual students orally or have you write briefly about the reading early in class as a way to check preparation as well as to begin discussion. - Attendance and participation: You should plan to attend class regularly and participate to the best of your ability.
+I may call on individual students orally or have you write briefly about the reading early in class as a way to check preparation as well as to begin discussion. - ➤ Attendance and participation: You should plan to attend class regularly and participate to the best of your ability.
 Class activities will include discussion, editing workshops, and group and individual conferences. - Informal writing assignments.
-These are low-stakes opportunities for reflecting on readings, exploring ideas, generating material for papers, drafting, giving each other feedback, revising, and reflecting on what you have learned.
+These are low-stakes opportunities for reflecting on readings, exploring ideas, generating material for papers, giving each other feedback, and reflecting on what you have learned.
 Prompts or directions for these will be included in the class schedule (below) or provided in class and on Canvas.

 Writing Projects: You will write three major papers during the semester and a final essay exam.
 These will give you practice writing a range of different types of essays with specific audiences and purposes.
 Details about these assignments, including grading criteria, will be provided in handouts and discussed in class.
+There will be opportunities to revise your papers, as described below (portfolio grading).